highcharts-for-python/highcharts-core/docs/index.rst

     * :ref:`Using Highcharts for Python with Flask`
     * :ref:`Using Highcharts for Python with Django`

-6. Generate the JavaScript Code for your Global Settings (optional)
+6. Generate the JavaScript Code for Your Global Settings (optional)
 =========================================================================

   .. code-block:: python